SALVADORPOETA/Carepulse-sm/README.md

 ### Success Page

 The Success Page provides immediate closure to the appointment booking process.
 It functions as a dynamic server-side component that retrieves specific record details to reassure the patient.
-By fetching data based on the appointmentId from the URL, it ensures that the user sees the exact information related to their request, including the assigned physician’s profile and the formatted date and time.
+By fetching data based on the appointmentId from the URL, it ensures that the user sees the exact information related to their request.

 <img width="761" height="627" alt="carepulse6" src="https://github.com/user-attachments/assets/5eec4501-c650-41d8-8ea0-e8c18436ec02" />